Pinkerton: Joe Biden, First Elected in the 1970s, Is Bringing Back the 1970s

 After being sworn in as our 40th president, Reagan followed Laffer’s advice and cut tax rates; he also followed Mundell’s idea of tight money.

-There’s no need now to recall the history of Reaganomics, and yet we can observe that the people who knew Reagan best—that is, his fellow Americans, living under his leadership—boosted him to a massive re-election in 1984, granting him 525 of their 538 electoral votes.
+There’s no need now to recall the history of Reaganomics, and yet we can observe that the people who knew Reagan best—that is, his fellow Americans living under his leadership—boosted him to a massive re-election in 1984, granting him 525 of their 538 electoral votes.

 We can also add that epic rewards came to both Mundell and Laffer.
 In 1999, Mundell was honored with the Nobel Prize in Economics, and in 2019, Laffer received the Medal of Freedom from President Donald Trump.

-Yet now today, Biden is undoing what remains of Reagan’s supply-side legacy; he is shifting his focus back to the demand side.
+But today, Biden is undoing what remains of Reagan’s supply-side legacy; he is shifting his focus back to the demand side.
 In fact, in contravention of Laffer Curve thinking, Biden has even proposed raising some tax rates.
-In other words, Biden is on his way back to where entered into politics—back to the 1970s.
+In other words, Biden is on his way back to where he entered into politics—back to the 1970s.

 So what does the liberal Main Stream Media think about this shift?
 The MSM, of course, was never a fan of Reagan, or of his policies.
 Thus Biden is being greeted with effusive MSM headlines, “The end of Reaganomics,” “Bidenomics beats Reaganomics,” and “Biden’s Huge New Bill Leaves Reaganomics on the Ash Heap of History.”
 (And of course, to the extent that Trump embraced some of Reagan’s policies, rolling back Reaganomics means rolling back Trumponomics—and the MSM has to love that.)